raul-izquierdo/english/sources/vocabulary/The Individual/Preferences.2b.md

     ?
 Nunca me ha interesado : `It has never interested me` ?
 Nunca me ha llamado la atención : `It has never caught my attention`

+no me llama mucho, no es lo mio
+    = It's not really my thing

 me atrae/me llama
     = it appeals to me
     ?
 Me resulta atractivo : `I find it appealing`